AvogatoWizardWhisker/MyPersonalSite/README.md

 Before you begin, ensure you have met the following requirements:

 1. Visual Studio 2022: Download and install [Visual Studio](https://visualstudio.microsoft.com/vs/) for Windows with the ASP.NET and web development workload.
-You can also use Visual Studio Code, which is a cross-platform IDE for every OS (Windows, Linux, macOS) and install C# Dev Kit Extension.
+You can also use [Visual Studio Code](https://code.visualstudio.com/) (often refers as VS Code), which is a cross-platform IDE for every OS (Windows, Linux, macOS) and install C# Dev Kit Extension.

 2. .NET SDK: Ensure you have the latest version of .NET SDK installed.
 You can download it from [here](https://dotnet.microsoft.com/en-us/download).